 The Marine Resources Monitoring, Assessment and Prediction Program, or more easily referred to as MARMAP, was the longest-running ecosystem monitoring program of its time.
 The “MARMAP Decade” ran from 1977 through 1988, when the program collected biological and environmental information from periodic surveys of northeastern U. S. continental shelf waters.

 Standard Seawater?
 Yes, There is Such a Thing!

 Spencer Baird established the first federal fisheries lab in Woods Hole for a number of reasons.
 One of them was the salinity of the seawater, which he felt was suitable for rearing animals and a consistent source for research experiments.

 Today the NEFSC has an entire laboratory built to support aquaculture.
-But did you know this charge goes all the easy back to 1872, then $15,000 in Congressional funding to the U.S. Fish Commission started a nationwide fish propagation effort?
-Read more about how the commission took on this project and successfully moved fish live fish from the East Coast to the West Coast in the days before flight.
+But did you know this charge goes all the way back to 1872, when $15,000 in Congressional funding to the U.S. Fish Commission started a nationwide fish propagation effort?
+Read more about how the commission took on this project and successfully moved live fish from the East Coast to the West Coast in the days before flight.